dicarne/fluorite/README.md

 ```
 go build
 ```

+## Theme
+Now support custom theme.
+Look at `theme/default`.

+So how to create a new theme?

+1. Create a new folder under `theme` folder.
+Folder name is your theme name.
+2. Create a `config.yaml` under `theme/your_theme`.
+3. Complete your `config.yaml`! (just like `default/config.yaml`)

 ## TODO
 - [ ] share button: Add a button to copy the URL and title of this page on each page.